Blurred vision can substantially impact your quality of life, and common solutions such as glasses or contacts can be a hassle.

 Determining if You Are a LASIK Candidate

-Before determining if you are a strong LASIK candidate, your eye doctor needs to make sure you are a candidate for laser vision correction.
+Before determining if you are a strong LASIK candidate, our team at Hines Sight needs to make sure you are a candidate for laser vision correction.
 You should go over the following list to make sure you are suitable for any type of laser vision correction procedure.
 Typically, a doctor would want - if not require - you to meet all of the following criteria before recommending you for the procedure:

 After determining your laser vision correction candidacy, the doctor will perform a LASIK Evaluation to make sure your eyes are suitable for LASIK.
 Because each set of eyes is unique, there is no way to actually determine your candidacy 100 percent until you have had your pre-operative LASIK evaluation.
 The pre-operative evaluation will involve a series of diagnostic tests to determine the stability of your vision, the power of your refractive prescription, etc. Below is a list of some items that are typically involved in the evaluation process:

 - Complete review of the overall health of the eye